MkBth2025/GeoSoilMLOps/README.md

 ## Python installation

 Python 3.10 or newer is recommended.
-Create a virtual environment and install the repository dependencies from `requirements.txt`.
+From the repository root, create a virtual environment and install the shared repository dependencies from `requirements.txt`.

 ### Windows PowerShell